centaretraining/azuretraining/05-containers-kubernetes.md

-# Building An App Using Containers and Kubernetes
+# Building an App Using Containers and Kubernetes

 In this exercise, you're going to create a Kubernetes environment, upload a container, and run it.
 This exercise will use a mix of the Azure Portal and the CLI.